 The Service-Learning Teaching Excellence Award recognizes UGA faculty for excellence in developing, implementing, and sustaining academic service-learning opportunities for UGA students in domestic and/or international settings.
 This award, established in 2011, carries a $2,500 faculty development award.

-Nominations by deans and department heads, faculty colleagues, or self-nominations will be accepted.
-Nomination packets should follow the attached guidelines and be assembled into a single PDF for submission.
+Nominations by deans and department heads, faculty colleagues, or self-nominations are accepted.
+Nomination/application packets should follow the stated guidelines (attached below) and be assembled into a single PDF for submission.

 Previous Recipients of the Service-Learning Teaching Excellence Award:

 2019 Service-Learning Teaching Excellence Award Winners:

 Caree J. Cotwright, Assistant Professor, Department of Foods and Nutrition, College of Family and Consumer Sciences

 Each semester, Dr. Caree Cotwright engages students in her Nutrition Education Methods service-learning course, where they learn about and apply nutrition knowledge through work with community partners such as the Athens Community Council on Aging, the Clarke County School District, and the Food Bank of Northeast Georgia.
 Dr. Cotwright’s students develop and implement nutrition lessons for preschool children using costumes and entertainment, provide food demonstrations and healthy recipes for older adults, and support food distributions and programming with the food bank.
 A 2014-15 Service-Learning Fellow, Dr. Cotwright has also published and presented nationally on her model program, and received grant support for her outreach and research from the Robert Wood Johnson Foundation and USDA.

 Elizabeth Davis, Senior Academic Professional, Department of English, Franklin College of Arts & Sciences